mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/gource.md

 - Run gource in the current directory, with a custom output resolution `gource -{{width}}x{{height}}`

-- Set a custom time scale for the animation
+- Set a custom timescale for the animation
 `gource -c {{time_scale_multiplier}}`

 - Set how long each day should be in the animation (this combines with -c, if provided)